thi-ng/umbrella/packages/units/README.md

-Quantities are created via [`quantity()`](https://docs.thi.ng/umbrella/units/functions/quantity-1.html) which acts a factory function for a thin `Quantity` class wrapper.
+Quantities are created via [`quantity()`](https://docs.thi.ng/umbrella/units/functions/quantity-1.html) which acts as factory function for a thin `Quantity` class wrapper.
 The latter also implements the standard [`IDeref`](https://docs.thi.ng/umbrella/api/interfaces/IDeref.html) interface to obtain the unwrapped amount (though it only should be used for dimensionless